Ventura County approved new oil facility without health impact study.

 - Community already burdened with chemicals, pesticides and air pollution.

-- New oil field “hub” to separate oil, water & gas for 35 approved wells in Cabrillo Field – All those trucks are NOT being considered in this project review.
+- New oil field “hub” to separate oil, water & gas for 20 wells in Cabrillo Field (another 15 had previously been approved by the county but the timeframe in which to drill has passed - the operator may reapply for those wells) – All those trucks are NOT being considered in this project review.